-So, in the context of a car accident, that means any lawsuit by any driver, passenger, motorcycle rider, bicyclist, or pedestrian injured in the crash will be subject to this three-year filing deadline, and the “clock” starts running on the date of the accident.
+So, in the context of a car accident, that means any lawsuit by any driver, passenger, motorcyclist, bicyclist, electric scooter rider, or pedestrian injured in the crash will be subject to this three-year filing deadline, and the "clock" starts running on the date of the accident.

 If anyone was killed as a result of the car accident, New Mexico Statutes Annotated section 42-2-2 also sets a three-year statute of limitations deadline for any wrongful death claim that might be brought by the deceased person's family.
 The main difference is that, for these kinds of claims, the three-year "clock" starts running on the date of the accident victim's death (as opposed to the date of the accident itself).